Carolyn Stuart, Chair

 Robert Reay has been involved with CSMA since 1994 when he started studying classical piano with faculty member Nicholas Isaacs.
 He joined the board in 1995 and was Chairman during the planning and construction phases of Finn Center.
 With a Bachelor and Masters Degree in Electrical Engineering from Stanford University in 1984, Bob is currently the Vice President and General Manager of the Mixed Signal Business Unit at Linear Technology Corporation.

 Kathy Thibodeaux is the founder of KM Thibodeaux Consulting LLC, a San Francisco Bay Area-based government affairs and strategic leadership company launched in 2006.
 She has been a successful executive leader in both the profit and non-for-profit sectors for over 25 years.
-She has extensive experience working with local government and public policy.
-Kathy consults with real estate developers, corporations and schools on public affairs strategies in support of high quality housing and commercial building in local communities.
+Kathy consults with real estate developers on public affairs strategies in support of high quality housing and commercial building in local communities.
 She also provides strategic consulting to community-based organizations.
+2015 she received the Athena award from the Mountain View Chamber of Commerce and has been included as a Silicon Valley Woman of Influence.
+The daughter of an art teacher, someone who still plays her flute and the piano, and who sings in the CSMA World Harmony Chorus, Kathy has been on the CSMA Board of Directors since 2008 and served two years as Board Chair in 2014-16.
+She also serves on the Board of Directors of the Mountain View Chamber of Commerce and SV@Home, which she helped to found in 2015.
 Kathy received her MBA from the Stanford University Graduate School of Business and her AB from Occidental College in Los Angeles.
-Kathy has been on the CSMA Board of Directors since 2008.

 Anna Weldon is a marketing and communications professional with extensive experience working with both non-profit and technology innovators.
 She is co-founder of Market Strategy Group (a marketing and communications consultancy) and served in senior leadership roles at Stanford University and Arts Council Silicon Valley, as well as several well-known technology companies.